LukeGarnham/Stumps-and-Studs-MS4/README.md

 ### Content

+For the About Us section in the footer, I referenced the text on [JD Sports website](https://www.jdsports.my/customer-service/about-us/) but tweaked some elements of my fictional companies history.

 ### Media

 I wanted prominent images to be high resolution so sourced them from sites such as [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/):